 †Purdue Global does not guarantee the transferability of credit from any of these sources.
 See the University Catalog for the Prior Learning Assessment policy.
 Credit awards have service-level requirements.
 Exact transfer amount may vary depending on completed military courses and occupations as listed on your CCAF and official Joint Service Transcript(s).
 Applicable state-specific program requirements, as listed in the University Catalog, may reduce the available transfer credits.
 All credits must be validated on official transcript(s) to be eligible for transfer.

-‡Military tuition rates cannot be used in conjunction with any other Purdue Global grants or tuition reduction, including Purdue Global Tuition Cap or ExcelTrack™ pricing.
+‡Military tuition rates cannot be combined with other Purdue Global tuition reductions or ExcelTrack™ pricing.
 Per-credit tuition reductions are based on standard tuition rate of $371.00.
-Indiana resident pricing for undergraduate veterans is $220.00 per credit; no additional reductions are applied due to this lowered tuition rate.

 §Purdue Global cannot guarantee employment or career advancement.